gvwilson/sensibleadventures/cloudherd/reboot.md

             *   Kulbinder is chasing a troll
             *   Leaps for it, is blocked by another
             *   A trio scampers away
-            *   Noxy recognizes the one that blocked Kulbinder from the morning
+            *   Noxy recognizes the one that she saw that morning
         *   Conversation
             *   A troll had been spying on the villagers
             *   Reveal that trolls are chimpanzees